 Nerja is a coastal town in the famous Costa del Sol area in Spain.
-It is a 50-minute drive away from Malaga city and offers more authentic experiences in a more relaxed atmosphere.
+It is located just a 50-minute drive away from Malaga city and offers more authentic experiences in a more relaxed atmosphere.
 Here are some of the best things to do in Nerja that you can manage to visit in 1 day.

 In this blog post, you will find all the places with descriptions, photos, and locations where they can be found on Google Maps.
 We loved the chill small-town atmosphere in Nerja and I hope that you will too!
 Happy exploring!